alakazamn/physics/README.md

 ## Attribution
 Code that is borrowed is noted in comments.
 Audio files are borrowed from: https://github.com/hawkthorne/hawkthorne-journey and licensed under CC BY-NC 3.0.
 Includes all .ogg, and .wav files.
 Textures are from: https://jesse-m.itch.io/jungle-pack

+## Assorted Notes
+This used to have very, very basic multiplayer and some other bells and whistles, but I removed them since they weren't useful for this project.
+This started as a 2D RPG engine with no physics; I basically took my tile rendering code from a few months ago, rewrote almost all of it, and used it to render a physics simulation.

 ## How to run locally
 1. Download / Install npm and node.js from here: https://nodejs.org/en/download/